babadofar/MyOwnRepo/article.md

-# Analyzing weblogs with Elasticsearch in the cloud: Using Logstsh & Kibana on Found by Elastic pt.
+# Analyzing weblogs with Elasticsearch in the cloud: Using Logstash & Kibana on Found by Elastic pt.
 I

 This is part one of a two post blog series, aiming to demonstrate how to feed logs from IIS into Elasticsearch and Kibana via Logstash, using the hosted services provided by Found by Elastic.
 This post will deal with setting up the basic functionality and securing connections.
 Part 2 will show how to configure Logstash to read from IIS log files, and how to use Kibana 4 to visualize web traffic.